 This gallery was established in 1900 and the first curator was the eminent Greek painter, George Jakobides.
 The initiative for the opening of the gallery was the donations of the lawyer and art lover, Alexandros Soutsos.
 This is why the gallery is also called the Museum of Alexandros Soutsos.
 After his death in 1986, Soutsos ceded his large art collection (107 pieces) to the Greek State, leading to the establishment of the Gallery.

 At first, the National Gallery of Greece was housed in other buildings, including the Polytechnic School of Athens (until 1939).

-In 1976, the current building on Vassileos Constantinou Ave was constructed, with modern lines and style, and the gallery is housed there until today.
+In 1976, the current building on Vassileos Constantinou Avenue was constructed, with modern lines and style, and the gallery is housed there until today.

 The permanent exhibition of the National Gallery includes many paintings of the Renaissance, such as The Concert of the Angels by El Greco, The Adoration of the Shepherds by Jacob Jordaens, Esther and Ahasuerus by Luca Giordano and Eliezer and Rebecca by Giovanni Battista Tiepolo, among others.
-Works of 17th-20th-century European painters are also exhibited, such as works of Pablo Picasso, Henri Matise, Eugene Delacroix, Peter Paul Rubens, Jacques Linard, Auguste Rodin, and others.
+Works of 17th- to 20th-century European painters are also exhibited, such as works of Pablo Picasso, Henri Matise, Eugene Delacroix, Peter Paul Rubens, Jacques Linard, Auguste Rodin, and others.